tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 {::boilerplate bcp14-tagged}

-This document uses the terms "composite certificates" and "PQC-only certificates" as defined in {{intro}}.
+This document uses the terms "composite certificates" and "PQC certificates" as defined in {{intro}}.

 The term "dual certificates" in this document refers to the